Suggestions for Presiding at the Eucharist

 Stacks Image 57

-When developing a celebration style, always be true to your theological and spiritual self-understanding.
-This cannot be stressed enough: anything that seems or is fake or inauthentic to you will be perceived as-such by your congregation.
-For instance, if you're uncomfortable with making the sign of the cross, your discomfort will be communicated to those participating in the service.
-Conversely, if you are comfortable with crossing yourself, the elements, or the congregation, the people will sense the spiritual depth of your practice and will become more comfortable with it, themselves.
-Likewise, if you're comfortable with kneeling or bowing following the Words of Institution (during the said or sung "Christ has died ...") then feel free to do so.
-However, if it doesn't "feel like you" to reverence the elements in this way, then don't do it — the congregation will perceive it as being an empty ritual.
-Regardless of the hand motions and postures you may want to adopt, be intentional and purposeful when celebrating the Eucharist and your congregation will appreciate it.
+For example, if making the sign of the cross feels unnatural to you, your discomfort will be evident to those participating in the service.
+Conversely, if you are comfortable with crossing yourself, the elements, or the congregation, others will sense the spiritual depth of your practice and may become become more comfortable with it in themselves.
+The same applies to other gestures, such as kneeling or bowing after the Words of Institution (during the said or sung "Christ has died ...").
+If reverencing the elements in this way resonates with you, do so.
+If it does not, refrain—empty rituals are easily recognized.
+Whatever gestures and postures you adopt, be intentional and purposeful in celebrating the Eucharist, and your congregation will appreciate it.

-With these two points of advice, we will next turn to Tutorial for Celebrating the Holy Eucharist.
+With these principles in mind, we now turn to Tutorial for Celebrating the Holy Eucharist.